Listing Thumbnail

 Highlights

-• Reduce the cost of your data warehouse by up to 50% through workload optimization: Optimize costly data warehouse workloads across multiple query engines and storage tiers, pairing the right workload with the right engine.
+• Reduce the cost of your data warehouse by up to 50% through workload optimization: Lower analytics spend by offloading and optimizing workloads across fit-for-purpose engines (Presto, Spark) and storage tiers, enabling measurable cost reductions of up to 50% when augmenting traditional warehouse workloads.

 Details